 TOMRA uses an international survey coordinated by the organization "Great Place to Work" that also rates how well employees consider the company lives up to its principles.
 The participation rate has been above 80% and the feedback from employees is in general encouraging.
-In 2015, 77% of the participating employees stated that TOMRA is a Great Place to Work.
+In the last survey, 77% of the participating employees stated that TOMRA is a great place to work.